 Keys to Finding a New Job

-Conduct oneself in a manner that one wants to be remembered by.
+Conduct oneself in a manner that one wants to be remembered.
 It is best to remain professional during involuntary exits.
 The event is also a good time for impacted employees to review their strengths and weaknesses.

-For example, time away from work can be used to gain additional training that will remove weaknesses and improve strengths.
-Work related and interpersonal strengths can be used by employees to market themselves as knowledgeable consultants.
+For example, time away from work can be used to gain additional training to remove weaknesses and improve strengths.
+Work-related and interpersonal strengths can be used by employees to market themselves as knowledgeable consultants.

-During layoffs released employees should also meet with Human Resources to review their severance package.
-They should also obtain contact information from colleagues they want to remain in contact with and begin to update their resume.
+During layoffs, released employees should also meet with Human Resources to review their severance package.
+They should also obtain contact information from colleagues they want to remain in contact with and begin to update their resumes.